Lantianqianmu/nftide-atacseq/README.md

 picard | 3.4.0
 macs2 | 2.2.9.1
 bedGraphToBigWig | 2.10
+matplotlib | 3.10.8
+pandas | 3.0.2
+numpy | 2.4.3

-If genome coverage files (.bw) are desired, please install bedGraphToBigWig manually, and get the chromsize file from UCSC (download or using fetchChromSizes).
+If genome coverage files (.bw) are desired, please install bedGraphToBigWig manually (or with conda), and get the chromsize file from UCSC (download or using fetchChromSizes).

 ## Usage ##
 (1) Create a conda environment with